The Butlers of Inishowen, Ireland

 size of just 1,246 sq. ft.

 there were others that were even more worthless.
-It appears that
+For example, the

 The Golden Sun Mine “operated” under several